ResidentMario/dt-guide/README.md

-Dwarf Therapist Guide Version 23.1
+Dwarf Therapist Guide
 ========

+Current for Therapist version 23.1.

 Guide written to accompany Dwarf Therapist, a player-made utility popular with players of the esoteric world-guilding game "Dwarf Fortress".